 After contracts are swapped and signed, the sale becomes 100% binding – backing out can mean financial penalties.

-Lastly, if your property exceeds a certain value, you may need to obtain confirmation of stamp duty payment from your solicitor, typically within 30 days post-completion.
+Lastly, if your property exceeds a certain value, you may need to pay stamp duty (SDLT), which typically must be paid within 14 days of completion.
 The key is staying in tune with your solicitor or conveyancer throughout to understand where things stand.
 Once everything is in motion, you can focus on the next chapter.

 Contract for sale